 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-T-levels are the new gold standard in technical qualifications.
-On this course you will be developing team and professional skills to get you ready for employment, as well as all the essential knowledge to be a successful accountant.
+On the T-level Accounting course, you will be developing team and professional skills to get you ready for employment, as well as all the essential knowledge to be a successful accountant.
+You will also complete a work placement.
 Accounting is an exciting, dynamic and in-demand career - every organisation needs people who understand the numbers.
 If you enjoy maths, like solving problems, and have an eye for detail, accounting could be a great career choice for you.

 What will I study in Accounting T-level?